RodZill4/material-maker/material_maker/doc/export.rst

 into one of your project assets directory, and Unity will automatically detect the newly exported materials.

+Two options are available when exporting for Unity: Unity and UnityHDRP.

 Unreal game engine
 ------------------